-In most treatment plants in Tshwane, City of Johannesburg and Ekurhuleni, the SARS-CoV-2 levels are steadily declining from week 39 till week 42 with a correesponding decrease in clinical cases.
-SARS-CoV-2 levels may be increasing in Northern WWTP in City of Johannesburg and Hartbeesfontein in Ekurhuleni but these need to be monitored closely.
-Two consecutive increases in wastewater levels of SARS-CoV-2 have been reported from Sunderland Ridge which services Centurion in City of Tshwane.
-Authorities should strengthen surveillance in this area.
+In most treatment plants in Tshwane, City of Johannesburg and Ekurhuleni, the SARS-CoV-2 levels continue to decline from week 39 till week 42 with a corresponding decrease in clinical cases.
+SARS-CoV-2 levels may be increasing in Daasport WWTP in Tshwane Metropolitan Municipality but this need to be monitored closely.